 Signs of a Raccoon in the Attic

 It is not always easy to know when a raccoon has taken up residence in your Markham area home.
-These creatures can sometimes make noise, but just as often they are silent invaders.
+These creatures can sometimes make noise, but just as often, they are silent invaders.
 You should not rely solely on your sense of hearing to determine if you have a raccoon problem.

 If you have seen raccoons around your home, it is important to inspect the attic, crawl spaces and other parts of your home.
-Look for telltale signs of damage – like chewed electrical wiring, torn insulation that may have been used as nesting material and unusual odors.
+Look for telltale signs of damage – like chewed electrical wiring, torn insulation that may have been used as nesting material and unusual odours.
 You may recognize the smell of the urine and feces raccoons have left behind, but the smell of damp fur could be another sign.

 What to Do if You Spot a Raccoon

-How to Deal with Unwanted Raccoons
+How to Deal with Unwanted Raccoons On Your Markham Property

 One-way doors can also help you deal with a raccoon infestation, but again it is best to leave the installation to a professional.
 One-way doors are designed to let any raccoons in your home out while preventing them from coming back in.
 An experienced wildlife relocation and Raccoon Removal Markham company will be able to identify all potential points of entry and install one-way doors to keep them outside once they exit.